Foreword by Joanna Coles

 Approaching life with an aesthetic eye and a sense of whimsy, Cathy Graham has always taken pleasure in arranging flowers from her garden, whether for herself or for renowned dinner parties.
 She also creates winsome, one-of-kind invitations to these parties that are little works of art in themselves.
 Graham’s sense of beauty is deliberately off-hand, allowing her to scatter the miniature replicas she has been collecting for decades—of everything from laundry detergent to lingerie—in between the bud vases that adorn her dinner tables.

 Cathy Graham turns to her passion for enhancing the ordinary occasions of life with renewed zeal, cultivating her garden and working on her sketches of figures from both the fashion and art worlds.
 In Second Bloom, she shares easy and foolproof entertaining techniques, ranging from artful centerpieces of market fruits and vegetables to popular miniature arrangements of eBay-sourced decorative finds.
 Accompanied with practical step-by-step photography, Cathy Graham shows how to create lively occasions with simple and original touches.

 Alexis Clark, a former editor at Town & Country, writes for numerous publications, including Condé Nast Traveler and the New York Times.
 She is an adjunct assistant professor at Columbia University Graduate School of Journalism.

 Joanna Coles, former editor in chief of Cosmopolitan, is chief content officer of Hearst Publications.
 Coles lives in New York.

-Quentin Bacon is a New York–based entertaining and lifestyle photographer.
+Quentin Bacon and Andrew Ingalls are New York–based entertaining and lifestyle photographers.